How to Declutter Your Home

 2. Get Rid of What You Don’t Need

 Go through the belongings in your home and start getting rid of what you don’t need.
-There is no good reason to keep items that you’re not using and that don’t serve a purpose for you because they’re only going to hog up some of the space in the home.
+There is no good reason to keep items that you’re not using and that don’t serve a purpose for you.
+These items are only going to hog up some of the space in the home.
 If you don’t want to throw certain items out, you don’t have to do that.
 You can always donate items to less fortunate people.

 Helping others with your junk

 It can make you feel good knowing that you’re doing something nice for others while working on decluttering your home.
-It’s challenging to find peace amongst the chaos, but when you’re eliminating clutter, you’re eliminating the challenges others are facing at the same time as you provide them with things they can put to use.
+It’s challenging to find peace amongst the chaos, but when you eliminate clutter, you eliminate the challenges others are facing while providing them with things they can use.
+Please think of it this way: “The less you have, the less you have to take care of.”

 3. Use Organization Tools in Each Room